How Brexit will affect .EU Domains

 Brexit and EU Domains

-When the United Kingdom leaves the European Union, it will no longer be possible to register a .EU domain name to an address in the UK.
+The United Kingdom left the European Union on 1st February 2020 and is now in a transition period that will end on 31st December 2020.
+At the end of the transition period it will no longer be possible to register a .EU domain name to an address in the UK.
 Likewise, it will no longer be possible to renew existing registrations where the domain is registered to a UK address.

 Following Brexit, individuals and businesses in the UK will no longer be able to own a .EU domain name unless it is registered to a postal address within the EU.